Oropom people: Pokotozek - Oropom conflict

+Tradition indicates that the Karamojong ancestral territory was northeastern part of Uganda.
+From here, movements in a southern direction then east and finally northwards brought them to present Matheniko, located south of what was then Maliri territory.
+These movements appear to have displaced some Oropom whose territory then stretched into these areas, however traditions suggest that the Oropom were at this time numerically superior and peaceful relations generally prevailed.

+While at Matheniko, the people now known as Dodoth separated from the rest of the Karamojong.
+They moved north to the vicinity of Loyoro which was on the fringe of Maliri held territory and here established themselves.
+Tradition relates that the encounter was peaceful and this appears to be borne out by relations between these communities in later times when they had by then moved away from each other.

 Oral traditions indicate that the expansion of Lwoo speakers into Acholi caused the breakaway of a group who were initially known as Jie.
 The Jie came from the vicinity of Gulu though there was a section of the group who came from a hill known as Got Turkan.
 The Jie who are said to have been Luo speaking though governed by elders and not chiefs (indicating that their culture was not fully Lwoo-ised), advanced eastward and entered the present Karamoja boundary at Adilang.
 The territory they entered was then occupied by the Maliri who were pushed to the vicinity of Koten mountains.

 The Jie from Got Turkan, now calling themselves Turkana, broke away from the main Jie populace at Kotido and advanced eastward bringing extreme pressure to bear on the Maliri at Koten causing that group to split into two.
 One section came to be known as Merille while the other referred to themselves as Pokotozek.

 The Pokotozek whose movements would have greatest impact on the Oropom, moved south, arriving at Nakiloro which lies on the lip of the Turkana escarpment just north of Moroto mountain, where they stayed for a short while before moving further south, proceeding down the eastern side of the Chemorongit and Cherangani mountains before finally branching off in the direction of Lake Baringo.

 This incursion disturbed Oropom who were settled around Baringo, causing a break-up of that group which led to migrations in various directions;